 Plantar Fasciitis is an inflammation of the Plantar Fasciia.
 It is a thick band of tissue at the bottom of your foot that runs from your heel to toes.
 It is an injury that can occur all at once due to an accident, fall, sudden impact and overstretching.
 It can also occur over time progressing due repetitive movement and overuse.
 It can become debilitating.

 Sesamoiditis is an inflammation of the sesamoid bones in the ball of the foot and the tendons they are embedded in.
 It’s usually caused by overuse, especially by dancers, runners and athletes who frequently bear weight on the balls of their feet.

 While tendons and muscles bend and stretch, your bones are rigid.
 When especially young athletes place constant stress on their bones, this injury can occur.
 A stress fracture is a small crack in the bone brought on by repeated direct stress to a particular spot.

 As an extremely physically demanding sport foot and ankle injuries are extremely common in Tennis.
 You can however, reduce your potential risk of these injuries by maintaining optimum foot and ankle flexibility and strength to maximize mobility by using AnkleSTONE® as part of your daily conditioning program.
 Should an injury occur, seek medical attention to accurately diagnose and treat your injury.
-Once cleared for rehabilitation, use AnkleSTONE® therapy to restore range-of-motion, flexibility and mobility.
-AnkleSTONE® therapy can be extremely effective at easing and even eliminating the pain caused by many injuries.
-Always make sure you are cleared by your medical professional to begin physical therapy before exercising with AnkleSTONE®.
+Once cleared for rehabilitation, use AnkleSTONE® therapy to restore game readiness.
+Our therapy can be extremely effective at easing and even eliminating the pain caused by many injuries.
+Always make sure you are cleared by your medical professional to begin physical therapy before exercising.